angarsky/diveintopython/learn/variables/list.md

 print(my_list) # Output: [1, 2, 4, 5]
 ```

 There is also the `del` statement, whic can be used to remove an item from a list.
-Here is an example:
+Here is an example of item deleting:

 ```python
 my_list = [1, 2, 3, 4, 5]